 Key Features of Restoration Theatre

 This key facts covers Key Features of Restoration Theatre within Culture and Theatre for GCSE History.
-Revise Culture and Theatre in Restoration England 1660-1685 for GCSE History with 8 exam-style questions and 4 flashcards.
-This topic shows up very often in GCSE exams, so students should be able to explain it clearly, not just recognise the term.
+Revise Culture and Theatre in Restoration England 1660-1685 for GCSE History with 10 exam-style questions and 15 flashcards.
+This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
 It is section 2 of 14 in this topic.
 Use this key facts to connect the idea to the wider topic before moving on to questions and flashcards.

 📌 Key Features of Restoration Theatre